 First-Year Applications are Due

-The deadline for Fall first-year applications to Kennesaw State University is Jun 1.
+The deadline for Fall first-year applications to KSU is Jun 1.

-The deadline for Fall transfer applications to Kennesaw State University is Jun 12.
+The deadline for Fall transfer applications to KSU is Jun 12.

 Check the school website for more information about deadlines for specific programs or special admissions programs

 Complete your profile to get your personalized, AI-calculated prediction score.

 The median ACT score of an admitted student to KSU is 22.
 Students with an ACT score of 25 and above have a good chance of getting into KSU.
 Students with an ACT score that falls between 19 and 25 have an average chance of getting admitted, and students with an ACT score of 19 or below have a low chance of being offered admission.